Rans S-6 Coyote II: Design and development

 The original single seat S-4 Coyote was designed by Rans owner Randy Schlitter in 1982, as a result of his dissatisfaction with existing ultralight designs at the time.
 Construction of the first Coyote prototype was started in November 1982, with the first flight following in March 1983.

 The Coyote II two-seater was developed from the S-5 Coyote, itself a development of the S-4 Coyote.
 The initial two seat model, the S-6, was replaced by the improved S-6ES ("extended span") model in April 1990.
 In 1993, the ES was joined in production by the S-6S Super Coyote.

-All models of the S-6 feature a welded 4130 steel tube cockpit, with a bolted aluminum tube rear fuselage, wing and tail surfaces all covered in fabric.
+All models of the S-6 feature a welded 4130 steel tube cockpit, with a riveted aluminum tube rear fuselage, wing and tail surfaces all covered in fabric.
 In the initial S-6 and S-6ES, the fabric consists of pre-sewn Dacron envelopes, which shorten construction time.
 The S-6S, however, uses the more traditional dope and fabric.
 The reported construction times for the ES are 250 man-hours versus 500 for the Super.